Modern Romanticism 101 – A Guide

 • A story that doesn’t include Romanticism elements

-• They are written with an antagonistic attitude toward romance, stories with hope, etc.
+• It is a story with an antagonistic attitude toward romance, stories with hope, etc.

-• It is overly cynical (not that a character can’t be a cynic, but there must be a purpose to the cynicism other than simply being a cynical storyteller).
+• Overly cynical (not that a character can’t be a cynic, but there must be a purpose to the cynicism other than simply being a cynical storyteller).

-We should note in relation to concerning subverting genres that we’re okay with breaking the rules and being original.
+We should note concerning subverting genres that we’re okay with breaking the rules and being original.
 Romanticism is all about innovative creativity, after all.
 We also embrace genre mash-ups.

-What we’re not fans of is when writers purposefully try to undo archetypal truths cynically—for example, taking the Beauty and the Beast fairy tale and adapting it into a story where they don’t end up together in the end.
-In that way, they undo the whole meaning of the tale (IE: transformation).
+What we’re not fans of is when writers purposefully try to undo archetypal truths cynically—for example, taking the Beauty and the Beast fairy tale and adapting it into a story where they don’t end up together.
+In that way, they undo the whole meaning of the tale (IE, transformation).
 And who wants to watch or read that?

 And then, when it comes to genres, while mash-ups and originality are fantastic, there are specific genres where certain types of endings are expected.
 If you’re doing a romantic comedy, the two characters should “most of the time” end up with a HEA.

 Storytellers should know what type of story they’re telling.
-Not all romances have happily ever after, and that is fine, but, again, storytellers should know their genre or genres.
+Not all romances have happily ever after, which is fine, but storytellers should know their genre or genres.
 So, while we’re okay with rule-breaking, we feel storytellers should do it carefully.
-And not in a way that’s meant to subvert genres a storyteller dislikes or doesn’t understand.
+And not in a way meant to subvert genres a storyteller dislikes or doesn’t understand.

 Additional Thoughts On Modern Romanticism